Why ProVia commands a price premium, where the value is real, and where you can pick a cheaper door without giving anything up.

 The wood-grain surface options on Signet and Ascent fiberglass are the closest to real wood without the maintenance.
 Stained fiberglass holds its finish far longer than field-stained real wood doors in Ohio’s freeze-thaw climate.

 Yes.
 ProVia offers manufacturer warranties on glass, finish, and components that vary by line.
-Evolve also includes its lifetime workmanship warranty on installation.
+Evolve also includes its workmanship warranty (with the manufacturer’s warranty on the door itself) on installation.
 We walk through both warranties in writing during the quote process.

 ProVia’s public entry-door navigation now leads with Signet, Ascent, and Legacy.
 Older Heritage and Embarq references on third-party sites or dealer blogs are still common online, but the current 2026 lineup is the three named above.
 We can map any older configuration you saw online to a current equivalent during your quote.